 - Eat organic: One of the biggest nutrition mistakes people make it thinking all organic is equal.
 Because the strict rules the USDA sets forth for the "organic" label, you can be sure that any food stamped USDA Organic isn't genetically modified.

-- Know this: No GM meat products are currently certified for human consumption.
-Pink slime wasn’t actually genetically modified, and the FDA and USDA do not allow genetically modified meat on the market.
+- No GM meat products are currently certified for human consumption.
+Pink slime wasn't actually genetically modified, and the FDA and USDA do not allow genetically modified meat on the market.
 However, they do allow cattle to be fed with grain or feed that is genetically modified.

 - Go for Non-GMO foods: While the FDA doesn't require labeling on GM foods, they don't bar labeling foods that aren't GM.
 Since lying on a nutrition label or food product is a big no-no, you can avoid costly nutrition mistakes by eating foods labeled non-GMO.

-- Avoid processed corn and soybeans: Upwards of 80% of corn and soybeans are cultivated with genetically modified seeds.
+- Avoid processed corn Upwards of 80% of corn and soybeans are cultivated with genetically modified seeds.
 Ditto for canola.
 If you want to cut GM foods from your diet, be especially careful when purchasing these products.